What are Bank Deposits?

 A bank deposit involves the placement of funds into an account with a bank.

 How Do Bank Deposits Work?

 There are two general types of bank deposits: demand deposits and time deposits.
-Demand deposits are the placement of into an account that allows the depositor to withdraw his or her from the account without warning or with less than seven days' notice.
+Demand deposits are the placement of funds into an account that allows the depositor to withdraw his or her funds from the account without warning or with less than seven days' notice.
 Checking accounts are demand deposits.
-They allow the depositor to withdraw at any time, and there is no limit to the number of transactions a depositor can have on these accounts (although this does not that the bank cannot charge a fee for each transaction).
+They allow the depositor to withdraw funds at any time, and there is no limit to the number of transactions a depositor can have on these accounts (although this does not mean that the bank cannot charge a fee for each transaction).

 Bank deposits are a fundamental way money moves through an economy.
 Some bank deposits at commercial banks (demand deposits) are part of the M1 money supply (a country's physical currency plus demand deposits and other liquid assets held by the central bank) calculated by the Federal Reserve.
 Time deposits below $100,000 are included in the Federal Reserve’s M2 money supply measure (M1 plus savings accounts, generally), and time deposits above $100,000 are included in the M3 money supply.
 The Federal Reserve currently does not place reserve requirements on savings deposits and CDs, but the amount of demand deposits an institution has often dictates all or part of the reserves it must keep on hand either in vault cash or on deposit with the Federal Reserve; the more dollars an institution has in demand deposits, the more dollars it must keep in reserves.